hananawad12/Big-Data-Lab3/README.md

 # Big-Data-Lab3

-Now, the lab is working without issues
+Now, the lab is working without issues. this lab with vagrant.